Monday, February 8, 2021

 His other memorable roles include newsman Mike Wallace in "The Insider", a Klingon general in "Star Trek: VI: The Undiscovered Country", and the evil explorer Charles Muntz in "Up".
 He also portrayed Rudyard Kipling in "The Man Who Would Be King" opposite Sean Connery and Michael Caine and Sherlock Holmes in "Murder by Decree".

-In 2009, he received his Academy Award nomination for Best Supporting Actor in the movie "The Last Station".
+In 2009, Plummer received an Academy Award nomination for Best Supporting Actor in the movie "The Last Station".
 In that film, he played Leo Tolstoy, who was in his last year before dying.
 In 2010, he portrayed a now openly gay museum director in "Beginners", which won him an Oscar.
 In 2017, Plummer replaced Kevin Spacey as J. Paul Getty in Ridley Scott's "All the Money in the World".
 Six weeks of filming took place before the movie came out in theatres.
-It earned him his third Oscar nomination and the oldest actor to receive that.
+It earned him his third Oscar nomination and made him the oldest actor to receive that.
 One of his last films was opposite Ana de Armas, Daniel Craig and Chris Evans in Rian Johnson's ensemble mystery movie "Knives Out".